KevinBlakeLopez/provepharm/README.md

 Host
 https://vercel.com/

-### When you push to this repo, a new build starts on the Vercel server and the files will be redeployed.
+### When you push to this repo, a new build starts on the Vercel server and the static files will be redeployed and pushed to the CDN.